 Once I sat in a dark cave.
 The tour guide then lit one match.
 It was amazing to everyone how much one little match lit up the whole cave.

 If you find yourself or know someone in a dark cave of depression, focus on the first action of lighting a match.
 The magic is in learning how to see the light.
 For the quicker you can ignite a flame, the more you can see all you need to see which is the first step out of the despair.

 Once you see the first step, your brain begins to see a path for hope.
 The momentum of taking the first step motivates you to keep climbing.
 If you know someone suffering from depression, or do so yourself, learn to question the current thinking.
 What is it that is causing the depression?
 What lies are being told?
 Are those lies really true?
 What can they be thankful for?

 If they can name even one thing that they can be grateful for, the mind reframes.
 It becomes the match giving them a different perspective of their life and their abilities.
 It makes them see all the times where they demonstrated strength and where those lies were not true.

 Help those who cannot see the light.
 Guide them to the first step.
 A glimpse of hope and optimism goes a long way.
-It gives a way out of a cave.
+It will guide you out of a cave.